MasonPierce7/LinuxSetup/README.md

  Feedback Welcome

 # Wanted to make this because I never document what I do, this will make my life easier when doing doing my setups again
- #Also isn't Spell Checked and order is a little chanky but with will work for now